pablodecm/phd_thesis/src/103_chapter_3.md

 $n^{\mathcal{C}_i}_j(\boldsymbol{\theta}_R)$ (or alternatively
 $\epsilon^{\mathcal{C}_i}_j(\boldsymbol{\theta}_R)$) using simulated observations for each process $j$ generated for $\boldsymbol{\theta}_R$.
-This process would rapidly become computationally very demanding if it has to be repeated for each likelihood evaluation during the whole inference process.
+This process would rapidly become computationally very demanding if it had to be repeated for each likelihood evaluation during the whole inference process.
 Re-weighting procedures such as those described in [Equation @eq:gen_level_reweighting] can often be applied